KarimF430/Killer-Whale/AUTH_COMPLETE.md

 ## ✅ **Implementation Complete**

-Your MotorOctane admin panel now has a fully secure JWT-based authentication system!
+Your gadizone admin panel now has a fully secure JWT-based authentication system!

 ---